 Writing, Reading, Speech Assistance has a variety of interactive modules, or workshops, to support the goals and course objectives of instructors across all areas of study at College of DuPage.
 These workshops, available on campus and through Zoom, are designed to focus on different aspects of writing, reading, multi-modal assignments, and public speaking and are 50-75 minutes long depending on the workshop/instructor's needs.
 If you are interested in scheduling a mini module or if you want to know more about them, please call (630) 942-3355 or email email@example.com.

-Copy and paste the following text into your syllabus to inform your students about the assistance opportunities available to them.
+The Learning Commons invites you to use the following verbiage (copy and paste into your syllabus) as you see fit to inform your students about the academic assistance opportunities available to them:

 Math Assistance Area: